Section 01

 Change-of-Ownership Is the Fastest-Growing Slice of 7(a)

-Change-of-ownership 7(a) lending hit $8.80B in FY25 across 7,515 loans — both all-time records.
-Dollar volume up 31% in a single year.
+Change-of-ownership 7(a) lending hit $8.80B in FY25 across 7,515 loans, both all-time records.
+Dollar volume rose 31% in a single year.
 Share of 7(a) count rose from 8.63% in FY24 to 9.66% in FY25, reversing a three-year slide from the FY21 peak of 12.79%.
-This is the acquisition-entrepreneur cohort showing up in federal data at scale: searchers, self-funded SMB buyers, holdco operators.
-SBA 7(a) handles $1M+ acquisitions at 10% down with up to a 25-year amortization on real-estate-heavy deals.
-The FY23 trough (8.80% share) looks, in hindsight, like the bottom.
+The FY23 trough at 8.80% share now looks, in hindsight, like the bottom.

 Change of Ownership — $ volume